swarnimdevverma/Movie-Recommendation-System/README.md

 What's interesting is * to implement a content-based recommendation system
 * To understand how similarity between items works
-* To create an interactive system using Python
+* To create an interactive system
 * To make recommendations based on user input

 ---